grossi/image-gen-mcp/README.md

 2. Check if the WebUI URL is accessible from where you're running the MCP server
 3. If using authentication, ensure credentials are correct
 4. Verify the output directory exists and has write permissions
+5. When upscaling, ensure the input image files exist and are readable